idamsel/Roadmap_to_learn_Android_App_Development/README.md

   At Instagram also you find some learning accounts.
 My favourite one is below...

 Android Developer https://www.instagram.com/androidevelopment.
-Trust me guys...This guy's post is so much helpful to lift up your career in an Android deve
+Trust me guys...This guy's post is so much helpful to lift up your career in an Android development...!

-lopment...! smiley

 ## Here Some Most Important Topics I put Below :-
 * Programming